-The Civic Institute is the research partner for the City of Erie's Community Based Crime Reduction (CBCR) Initiative.
-The CBCR is a research driven program out of the Bureau of Justice Assistance, Office of Justice Programs, and US Department of Justice that emphasizes crime reduction based on place, data-driven efforts that are community-oriented and build trust, partnerships and capacity within a neighborhood.
+The Civic Institute is the research partner for the City of Erie's Byrne Criminal Justice Innovation (BCJI) Program.
+The BCJI is a research driven program out of the Bureau of Justice Assistance, Office of Justice Programs, and US Department of Justice that emphasizes crime reduction based on place, data-driven efforts that are community-oriented and build trust, partnerships and capacity within a neighborhood.
 The City of Erie's BCJI neighborhood is East 6th Street to East 26th Street and from Holland to Wayne Streets.

 The Erie Coalition aims to ensure that a Trauma-Informed Community can help build the foundation for its residents to overcome the past, thrive in the present, and face the uncertain future with renewed confidence.

 The Home Team was created to promote a comprehensive, collaborative and sustained community approach to homelessness.
 Formed in 1997, it consists of local government representatives, service providers, business owners, consumers and concerned citizens.
 The Home Team's goal is to enable the person or family experiencing homelessness to become self-sufficient and to move into permanent housing.

 CJABs provide the Pennsylvania Commission on Crime and Delinquency stipulates that all counties operate a Criminal Justice Advisory Board to evaluate a county's suitability for support of criminal justice initiatives.
 Locally, the Erie County CJAB is known as the Erie County Criminal Justice Coalition (ECCJC).
 Over the years, CJABs have become pivotal decision makers for justice-related issues at the county and local levels.

 The Heroin Overdose Awareness Task Force aims to raise awareness and take steps to help prevent addiction.